 Eye color evolution in humans

 Scientists believe that the evolution of eye colors and eye color change corresponded to our ancestors’ physical journey from warmer to colder locations.
 This is because melanin in the eyes is thought to operate as a sun-protective barrier.
-Green-eyed persons, on the other hand, do not have green pigment in their irises.
-The color we see is determined by light reflection.
-Lighter eyes absorb less light because they have less melanin.
-Furthermore, the color we perceive in our eyes is caused by the top two layers of the iris.
-The rear layer of everyone’s iris, known as the stroma, is made up of brown pigment regardless of eye color.
-Scientists have found that the color of the eye is the result of the inaccuracy of a small number of the 6 billion genetic codes that comprise the visual neurons.
+Conversely, green-eyed people have no green pigment in their irises.
+Light reflection decides the color we perceive.
+Lighter eyes contain less melanin hence they absorb less light.
+Moreover, the top two layers of the iris define the color our eyes see.

 These mutations allow individuals to be distinguished from one another.
 The equatorial line runs across the African continent, and this region is exposed to direct sunshine virtually all year round.
 Direct sunlight provides UV rays and heat, which places pressure on the selection of dark skin color (natural selection).
 Pigments in the skin, such as melanin, give protection from the sun’s damaging rays.
 This permits dark-skinned individuals to live longer, breed, and pass on their dark-skinned genes.